 - Look for places full of Greeks, especially families

-- Walk 5 minutes off main tourist streets
+- Walk 5 minutes off main tourist streets.
+That’s usually all it takes.

 - Trust Greek-language-first menus